eamsden/ghc-proposals/proposals/0000-qemu-cross-compiler.rst

   * Android
   * iOS

 There is a great deal of interest in targeting such devices.
+For instance, <Company>
-For instance, Plow Technologies, a company using Haskell for almost all of its software, currently targets the Raspberry Pi by running an ARM-hosted ghc from QEMU.
+a company using Haskell for almost all of its software, currently targets the Raspberry Pi by running an ARM-hosted ghc from QEMU.